 The procedure does not take as long as gastric sleeve surgery so the patient is not under anesthesia for quite as long.
 Since there are no incisions involved, ESG carries less than 1% of associated risks.
 The endoscopic gastric sleeve (ESG) recovery time is much shorter with less pain and fewer restrictions.

 Day 1 – Procedure Day

-After the ESG procedure is complete, patients will spend about 3 hours in the recovery room where they will be closely monitored as they are waking up from general anesthesia.
+After completing the ESG procedure, patients will spend approximately 3 hours in the recovery room, during which they will receive close monitoring as they awaken from general anesthesia.

 When the patient is able, a nurse will assist the patient to begin walking around the room and down the hallways to avoid blood clots.
-The patient will also be allowed to drink sugar-free and non-carbonated, low-fat, clear liquids.
+The medical staff will also permit the patient to consume sugar-free and non-carbonated, low-fat, clear liquids.

 During endoscopic gastric sleeve recovery, some patients may experience post-procedure nausea due to general anesthesia.

 The designated caregiver will take over the patient’s care once they achieve mobility and can consume fluids without any complications.
 Just like with the post-gastric sleeve procedure, the patient cannot drive themselves home right after the surgery.
 However, unlike gastric sleeve patients who need to refrain from driving for at least 2 weeks, ESG patients can start driving again after only 24 hours.

 Week 1 – Recovering From ESG At Home